Cynic1254/Block-B-blog/page/index.markdown

     std::unordered_map<std::string, FullFunction> functions;
 };
 ```
 by using a map to store our functions users can easily access any function they need regardless of if it exists or not, if it doesn't exist the map will simply create a new function.
-Our `FullFunction` object simply stores an instance of the `Function` object we created before as it is more than enough for our needs and we don't want to reinvent the wheel.
+Our `FullFunction` object simply stores an instance of the `Function` object we created before as it is more than enough for our needs, and we don't want to reinvent the wheel.

-Let's take a look at our `FileGenerator` class:
+Let's look at our `FileGenerator` class:
 ```cpp
 class FileGenerator {
 public: